 A publication of the Indiana University Librarians Association.
 Published electronically since March 1996 (V12, No1)

-Journal of the Indiana University Student Personnel Association
+Journal of the Student Personnel Association at Indiana University

-The Journal of the Indiana University Student Personnel Association has been published annually since 1967 by the Indiana University Student Personnel Association with support from the Higher Education and Student Affairs (HESA) Program.
+The Journal of the Student Personnel Association at Indiana University (formerly The Journal of the Indiana University Student Personnel Association) has been published annually since 1967 by the Student Personnel Association at Indiana University with support from the Higher Education and Student Affairs (HESA) Program.
 The Journal is produced expressly to provide an opportunity for HESA master’s students to publish articles pertinent to the field of student affairs.
 The primary sources of funding for the Journal are alumni donations and support from the students and the HESA department.
 The important role that each of these contributors has played is gratefully acknowledged and appreciated.

 Journal of Teaching and Learning with Technology